 What to Consider When Buying a Working Farm in Nelson

-Nelson’s beauty comes with varied terrain—evaluating slope, water, and infrastructure is key to long-term agricultural success.
+Nelson’s beauty comes with varied terrain, so evaluating slope, water, and infrastructure is key to long-term agricultural success.

-• Reliable water sources: springs, creeks, ponds, wells
+• Reliable water sources such as springs, creeks, ponds, and wells

 • Pasture quality and fencing condition